 2Fill out the form from the border patrol officers.
 Before you cross the border, you must fill out a form stating who you are, where you are going, and how long you are staying.
 Grab a form from one of the people working at the border and fill it out before you cross.XIt may be helpful to carry a pen with you to fill out this form.

 3Pay the exit fee and get your receipt.
-Wait in at the Exit Office and pay your small exit fee of $8 to $9 per person.
+Wait in line at the Exit Office and pay your small exit fee of $8 to $9 per person.
 This can be paid in US dollars or Costa Rican colones.
 Make sure you keep your receipt so that you can prove you paid the tax.XLook for a sign that says “Departure Taxes Here” to find the Exit Office.If you are crossing the border by foot, there is usually little to no line.There is a public restroom outside of the Exit Office that you can use for free.

 4Submit your exit receipt and valid passport to the border patrol officer.
 Hand your exit receipt, form, and passport to the guard before you leave.
 Answer any questions the guard may have for you.
 Usually they will ask you where you are coming from and where you plan on going.
 Make sure the guard gives you a Costa Rica exit stamp on your passport.X